yogabelly/yogabelly/classes/acroyoga.md

 # Name and description of class
 title: Acro Yoga
-blurb: Take flight & soar
+blurb: Fly like an eagle

 # URL of the image on the classes page (aim for 270 x 270 px)
 thumbnail_url: /images/classes/acroyoga-thumb.jpg